Ekkehard-Schulze/1-Wire-temperature-logger-RPi/README.md

 This python script uses the Linux kernel driver

-for sensor readings of 1-Wire bus.
+for sensor readings of the 1-Wire bus.

 The 1-Wire bus allows many temperature sensors on